Welcome to the Sustainability Ambassador Program

 What do these projects have in common?
 Well, our students at the University of Guelph are bringing these ideas to life through a shared vision for a sustainable future.
 Students are using the University of Guelph campus as a "living laboratory" to cultivate our sustainability culture and improve campus life.

-Note: Due to the COVID-19 pandemic, all Sustainability Ambassador projects are to be virtual for the Fall 2020/Winter 2021 semesters.
-All projects must be in accordance with the latest public health guidelines set by Wellington-Dufferin-Guelph Public Health.
+Note: Due to the COVID-19 pandemic, all Sustainability Ambassador projects are virtual for Fall 2020/Winter 2021 semesters.
+All projects must be following the latest public health guidelines set by Wellington-Dufferin-Guelph Public Health.

 Who are the Sustainability Ambassadors?